-On July 29, 2020, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") with selling stockholders for the private placement of 6,062,500 shares of the Company's common stock, at a purchase price of \$4.00 per share (the "PIPE Transaction").
-The closing of the PIPE Transaction occurred on July 29, 2020.
+On June 3, 2021, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") with selling stockholders for the private placement of 5,735,988 shares of the Company's common stock, at a purchase price of \$3.12 per share, or \$3.28 per share with respect to Peter M. Hecht, Ph.D., our Chief Executive Officer, in compliance with Nasdaq listing rule 5635(c) (the "PIPE Transaction").
+The closing of the PIPE Transaction occurred on June 7, 2021.
 The Company did not utilize the services of a placement agent or broker in connection with the PIPE Transaction and accordingly incurred no material related transaction fees or commissions.
 Pursuant to the Purchase Agreement, the Company is required to file a registration statement with the Securities and Exchange Commission under the Securities Act, covering the resale of the shares purchased in the PIPE Transaction and to obtain and maintain effectiveness thereof for up to three years, subject to certain exceptions and penalties.

-The shares sold in the PIPE Transaction were issued and sold to "accredited investors" (as defined by Rule 501 under the Securities Act, as amended) in reliance upon exemptions from registration afforded by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D promulgated thereunder and corresponding provisions of state securities laws.
+The shares sold in the PIPE Transaction were issued and sold to "qualified institutional buyers" within the meaning of Rule 144A under the Securities Act or "accredited investors" as defined in Rule 501 under the

+Securities Act in reliance upon exemptions from registration afforded by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D promulgated thereunder and corresponding provisions of state securities laws.

-The foregoing description of the Purchase Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the form of the Purchase Agreement filed as Exhibit 10.1 hereto.
+The foregoing description of the Purchase Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Purchase Agreement filed as Exhibit 10.1 hereto.